heiswayi/the-plain/_posts/2016-09-05-making-european-working-class.md

 As an example of this pre-existing commodity production Marx twice refers to the division of agricultural produce into the means of subsistence for the producer and an amount in excess of subsistence need which is sold.
 Commodity production of this kind is the predominant form when direct producers are not yet dependent on the market.
 "If, e.g., capital has not yet taken control of agriculture, a large part of the product is still produced directly as means of subsistence, not as commodities; a large part of the working population will not yet have been converted into wage labourers, nor will a large part of the conditions of labour have been converted into capital."

 The commodity, an economic category "appropriate to earlier modes of production", acquires a "new and specific historical character under the impact of capitalist production".
-Production for sale goes from being an incidental ("Well kids, if the harvest is good we might have some corn to sell!") to primary ("We'll hire workers to plant corn if prices don't keep dropping") intention of those bringing goods to market.
+Production for sale goes from being an incidental ("Well kids, if the harvest is good we might have some corn to sell!") to primary ("We'll hire workers to plant corn if prices don't keep dropping") intention of producers.
 In the circuit-syntax of Vol. 2, the exchange of one commodity for money with which another commodity is purchased (`C-M-C`) is supplanted by exchange of money for means of production and labor power used to produce a commodity chosen so as to engender a sale for more than the cost of the factors of production advanced (`M-C(MP/LP)-P-C'-M'`).

 For the production _of commodities_ to proliferate, it must increasingly become production _by means of commodities_.
 It is only when the worker's ability to work is "converted into a commodity for him"[^forHim] that "production of commodities leads inexorably to capitalist production".
 Capitalist commodity production inexorably displaces the form commodity production on which it initially depends - that carried out by producers with access to factors of production (e.g. land and their own capacity to labor) independent of market exchange.